Last Updated: April 22, 2012

 Clearly deliniates between cells that you enter data into, and cells used solely for tax calculation purposes.

-Is carefully constructed so that you will not accidentally modify a tax calculation (off-limits, read-only cells are write-protected).
+Is carefully constructed so that you will not accidentally modify a tax calculation (off-limits, calculation cells are write-protected).

 Installation is painless: for Windows, download the self-extracting SETUP.EXE file for the tax year of interest to you, double click on it, extract the appropriate spreadsheet file(s), and open it in Excel.
 For MacOS, download the TAXPLAN.ZIP file, unzip it to extract the desired spreadsheet file(s), and open it in Excel.
 This zip file will also work on Windows for users who do not wish to download and run an executable from the web.